etowahadams/autogosling-aws-lambda/README.md

-# Autogosling in AWS Lambda
+# AutoGosling in AWS Lambda

 This is an AWS Lambda function which takes an image of a genomics visualization and returns a [Gosling specification](http://gosling-lang.org/docs/reference) which approximates the input visualization.
-It uses code adapted from from [AutoGosling](https://github.com/autogosling/autogosling-tool).
+Most of the code was copied and adapted from [AutoGosling](https://github.com/autogosling/autogosling-tool).

 `app.py` is the entry point for the lambda function.